 As the editor of books and articles for the scholarly journals of a leading research library and a New England history museum and author of shorter published pieces, I’m ready to put my editing and proofreading skills to work for you.
 Over more than 30 years, I have worked successfully with professionals, independent scholars, and graduate students in such fields as history, literature, social sciences, and art.
 I work with authors of conference papers, dissertations, and books.
 I can suggest ways to express your ideas clearly for academic and popular audiences, whatever the length of the piece you are writing.

-Available most weekends and semester breaks; confidentiality and deadlines respected; free edits of sample pages.
+Weekend and semester break availability; ESL/ESOL experience; confidentiality respected; free edits of sample pages.

 Address: 87 Pierce Road, Watertown, MA 02472